|

 - The purpose of the system (desktop, lab computer, web server, etc.)

-- How critical the data (physical or electronic) is believed to be to College business
+- How critical the data (physical or electronic) is believed to be to NPC business

 - If the location or computer contains "private" data, the type of data it contains (SSNs, credit card information, student grades/addresses, medical information, governmental research data, etc.)